John Calvin: Early life (1509–1535)

 Alternative theories have been suggested regarding the date of Calvin's religious conversion.
-Some have placed the date of his conversion around 1533, shortly before he resigned from his chaplaincy.
+Some have placed the date around 1533, shortly before he resigned from his chaplaincy.
 In this view, his resignation is the direct evidence for his conversion to the evangelical faith.
 However, T. H. L. Parker argues that, although this date is a terminus for his conversion, the more likely date is in late 1529 or early 1530.
 The main evidence for his conversion is contained in two significantly different accounts of his conversion.
 In the first, found in his Commentary on the Book of Psalms, Calvin portrayed his conversion as a sudden change of mind, brought about by God:

 God by a sudden conversion subdued and brought my mind to a teachable frame, which was more hardened in such matters than might have been expected from one at my early period of life.
 Having thus received some taste and knowledge of true godliness, I was immediately inflamed with so intense a desire to make progress therein, that although I did not altogether leave off other studies, yet I pursued them with less ardor.

 In the second account, Calvin wrote of a long process of inner turmoil, followed by spiritual and psychological anguish:

 Being exceedingly alarmed at the misery into which I had fallen, and much more at that which threatened me in view of eternal death, I, duty bound, made it my first business to betake myself to your way, condemning my past life, not without groans and tears.
-And now, O Lord, what remains to a wretch like me, but instead of defense, earnestly to supplicate you not to judge that fearful abandonment of your Word according to its deserts, from which in your wondrous goodness you have at last delivered me.
+And now, O Lord, what remains to a wretch like me, but instead of defence, earnestly to supplicate you not to judge that fearful abandonment of your Word according to its deserts, from which in your wondrous goodness you have at last delivered me.